odpi/egeria-docs/site/docs/education/tutorials/intellij-tutorial/intellij-building-egeria-git.md

      Note: this option does not rebuild the assembly and so if you are using the OMAG Server Platform from the assembly to test your changes, you may need to do a full build to incorporate your change into the platform.

-The build kicks off in a new pane (typically at the bottom of your intelliJ window).
+The build kicks off in a new pane (typically at the bottom of your IntelliJ window).

-The build can take 15 minutes to over an hour depending on the speed/load on your machine.
+The build can take 15 minutes to over an hour depending on the build method and speed/load on your machine.
 However eventually you will see the message:

 ```text
 [INFO] ------------------------------------------------------------------------